gottacatchenall/ms_sampling_effort/manuscript.md

-**fig here: x-axis: sampling effort , y-axis false negative prob, different colors are different strengths of association**
+**fig here: x-axis: sampling effort , y-axis false negative prob, different colors are different strengths of association** alternatively, two panels: one with varying connectance, other with varying association

 # Effects of false-negatives on network properties